The Pennsylvania Teaching and Certification Resource

 Pennsylvania Teaching License Application Process

-Once all of the steps to Pennsylvania teacher certification have been completed.
-Applicants can apply through the Teacher Information Management System (TIMS) or they can send in their documentation through the mail.
-The following documention should be included:
+Once all of the above steps to Pennsylvania teacher certification have been completed, applicants can apply for licensure through the Teacher Information Management System (TIMS).
+The following documentation must be provided:

 - Verification of bachelor’s degree